mxtwng/learningCPP/README.md

     - namespace (like iosbase::, etc..) is similar to a class/struct; inline namespace <=> free access without using name::
     - lambda func: [captureList](parameters) -> trailingReturnType {functionBody}
     - []: no capture, [&]: capture everything by reference, [=]: capture everything by copy
+    - Finished USACO general! (left some practiced note for rechecking)